apache/spark/docs/running-on-kubernetes.md

   <img src="img/k8s-cluster-mode.png" title="Spark cluster components" alt="Spark cluster components" />
 </p>

-spark-submit can be directly used to submit a Spark application to a Kubernetes cluster.
-The mechanism by which spark-submit happens is as follows:
+<code>spark-submit</code> can be directly used to submit a Spark application to a Kubernetes cluster.
+The submission mechanism works as follows:

-* Spark creates a spark driver running within a [Kubernetes pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
+* Spark creates a Spark driver running within a [Kubernetes pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
 * The driver creates executors which are also running within Kubernetes pods and connects to them, and executes application code.
-* When the application completes, the executor pods terminate and are cleaned up, but the driver pod persists logs and remains in "completed" state in the Kubernetes API till it's eventually garbage collected or manually cleaned up.
+* When the application completes, the executor pods terminate and are cleaned up, but the driver pod persists logs and remains in "completed" state in the Kubernetes API until it's eventually garbage collected or manually cleaned up.

 Note that in the completed state, the driver pod does *not* use any computational or memory resources.